UAC processes applications for admission to most undergraduate courses at participating institutions (mainly located in NSW and the ACT).

 - process applications for some Schools Recommendation Schemes (SRS).

-15 November – Last date to apply for December Round 2 offers (Main Round)
+22 November – EAS closing date for December Round 2

-13 December – Change of Preference Deadline for December Round 2 Offers
+9 December – Equity Scholarships closing date for December Round 2

 Admission to most tertiary courses is based on your selection rank.
 If you are eligible for an ATAR, your selection rank will be your ATAR + adjustment factors.